Miter saw

-A miter saw or mitre saw is a saw used to make accurate crosscuts and miters in a workpiece by positioning a mounted blade onto a board.
+A miter saw (British English: mitre saw) or "drop saw" is a saw used to make accurate crosscuts and miters in a workpiece by positioning the workpiece across the table of the saw and depressing the spinning blade onto a board.
 A miter saw in its earliest form was composed of a back saw in a miter box, but in modern implementation consists of a powered circular saw that can be positioned at a variety of angles and lowered onto a board positioned against a backstop called the fence.

 Powered miter saws also cut bevels into a work piece by adjusting the vertical tilt axis of upper portion of the machine while the table lays flat horizontally.
 A miter saw for which the axis can be tilted in a single direction is known as a single compound miter saw.
 If the axis can tilt both left and right, it is known as a double bevel compound miter saw.
 Some are equipped with a sliding rail system or have a pivot arm to cut wider work pieces when laid flat on the table of the saw and flush against the fence.
 This is known as a sliding compound miter saw.

 They are primarily used for cutting wood trim and molding, but also can be used to cut metal, masonry, and plastics, provided the appropriate type of blade is used for the material being cut.

 Miter saws come in a variety of sizes.
 The most common sizes are 7+1/4, 10 and 12 in size blades, each of which has its own cutting capacity.

 Both corded and cordless versions of the saw are available from several different manufacturers.

 A common misnomer that is sometimes used to refer to a miter saw is the chop saw.
 Although somewhat similar in their cutting action, they are two entirely different types of saw.
 A chop saw is specifically meant to cut metal and is typically operated while laid flat on the ground with the blade fixed at 90° vertical.
 A chop saw cannot make a miter cut unless manipulated by the operator as opposed to the function of the machine itself.